 Annual sunflowers range from 12 inches to 15 feet tall, or more, with yellow to red flowers.
 While the taller cultivars, like 'American Giant,' 'Cyclops' and 'Mammoth Russian,' feature blossoms that may reach 12 inches across and giant seed heads full of tasty sunflower seeds (a treat for birds, wildlife and humans), the small and mid-sized cultivars are grown for their decorative impact.
 At 18 to 24 inches tall, 'Starburst Aura' features yellow double blooms with shaggy petals, while 'Choco Sun' and 'Elf' dwarf sunflowers grow between 10 and 14 inches tall, perfect for a container garden in a sunny courtyard.

-Plant Sunflower Seeds
+Sow Sunflower Seeds

 After all chance of frost has passed, put on your safety goggles, gloves and a mask to prepare a sunny, well-drained garden bed by digging in 2 to 4 inches of compost, manure and other amendments as needed.
 Sunflowers prefer a slightly acidic soil, with a pH level of 6.0 to 6.8.
-Plant the seeds 1 inch deep and 6 inches to 2 feet apart, depending on the mature size of the species and cultivar.
+Sow the seeds 1 inch deep and 6 inches to 2 feet apart, depending on the mature size of the species and cultivar.

 Transplant Sunflowers Into the Garden

 When the weather is warm and all chance of frost has passed, dig holes in the garden bed, deep enough to accommodate the biodegradable pots.
 Tear away the upper portion of the pot so no part of it shows above ground; the exposed pot will wick water away from the sunflower's roots.
-Plant the sunflower at the same depth and water thoroughly.
+Plant the sunflower at the same depth it's growing in the pot, and water thoroughly.
 Add a stake for the tall cultivars so the weight of the flowers and seed heads doesn't bend or break the stems.

 You can also plant the smaller annual and perennial cultivars in planters or half wine barrels.
 Fill with an all-purpose potting mix that drains well, or mix your own using equal parts compost, peat moss or coconut coir, and coarse sand.
 Place your container garden in full sun and monitor the soil moisture closely; containers dry out quickly in the hot summer sun.